 - Preheat oven to 350°F.

 - In a large bowl, whisk melted butter and ⅔ cup brown sugar until well combined, about 1 full minute.
-Add eggs, mashed banana and vanilla, whisking until combined.
+Add eggs, mashed banana, and vanilla, whisking until combined.

 - In a separate bowl, combine the flour, baking soda, salt, and cinnamon.
 Add dry ingredients to the wet ingredients and use a rubber spatula to lightly stir the batter until almost combined.
-Add ½ cup walnuts and stir until no streaks of flour remain.
+Add ½ cup chopped nuts and stir until no streaks of flour remain.
 Be careful not to over-mix.

 - Grease 15 standard-sized muffin cups and divide the batter evenly among the cups.
 Sprinkle the top of the each cup with brown sugar and chopped walnuts (topping).
 Bake for 14-17 minutes, until a toothpick inserted into the center comes out clean.
 Place the pan on a wire rack to cool.